hjk789/NXEnhanced/README.md

 ## Bug reports, suggestions and questions

-In case you are experiencing any problem with NX Enhanced, or you want to make suggestions, you are encouraged to post a new issue on the [Issues section](https://github.com/hjk789/NXEnhanced/issues).
+In case you experience any problem with NX Enhanced, or you want to make suggestions, you are encouraged to post a new issue on the [Issues section](https://github.com/hjk789/NXEnhanced/issues).
 Any feedback is welcome, appreciated and encouraged.
 If you have any questions you can start a new discussion in the [Discussions section](https://github.com/hjk789/NXEnhanced/discussions).

 ## How to contribute